The best red carpet fashion at the Cannes Film Festival so far - KESQ

 By Leah Dolan, CNN

-The 76th edition of the most fashionable film festival is officially underway, with a slew of directors, actors and writers ready to make their entrance on the hallowed Promenade de la Croisette in Cannes.
+The 76th edition of the most fashionable film festival is nearing its end, with a slew of directors, actors and writers have made their entrance on the hallowed Promenade de la Croisette in Cannes.
 This year, “Barbie” director Greta Gerwig, “Killers of the Flower Moon” breakout star Lily Gladstone and James Bond actor Eva Green are among the festival’s jury members, along with Spanish director Juan Antonion Bayon and Turkish screenwriter Ebru Ceylan.

 A new “Mad Max” prequel, “Furiosa,” starring Anya Taylor-Joy made its silver screen debut on May 15; followed by Francis Ford Coppola’s $120 million passion project, “Megalopolis,” starring Adam Driver and Aubrey Plaza; as well as another Yorgos Lanthimos and Emma Stone collaboration, “Kinds of Kindness,” featuring Hunter Schafer, Joe Alwyn and Margaret Qualley.